goatlang/goat/README.md

 **Motivation**

-Built-in functions contribute to namespace pollution and require additional cognative load when making sure to avoid shadowing.
+Built-in functions contribute to namespace pollution and require additional cognitive load when making sure to avoid shadowing.
 Consider the following:
 ```go
 func larger(a, b []string) []string {
   len := len(a)